AutoCodesGeneric – B3654

 How to Fix the DTC B3654?

-Review the 'Possible Causes' mentioned above and visually examine the corresponding wiring harness and connectors.
-Ensure to check for any damaged components and inspect the connector pins for signs of being broken, bent, pushed out, or corroded.
+Review the 'Possible Causes' above and visually examine the corresponding wiring harness and connectors.
+Check for damaged components and inspect connector pins for signs of being broken, bent, pushed out, or corroded.

 What is the Cost to Diagnose the Code?